Skip to main content

 At Maddaugh Elementary we have a large number of students who have life threatening allergies to a variety of nuts and nut products.
 Even touching a desk that another student has touched with nut product residue on his/her hand can cause the allergic student to go into anaphylactic shock.

 As a result, we ask that students do not bring nuts or products containing nuts to school.
-While this can be an inconvenience, it is an extremely dangerous issue for a number of our students, and we appreciate your support.
+While this can be an inconvenience, it is a very dangerous issue for some of our students, and we appreciate your support.

 ILLNESS OR INJURY AT SCHOOL

 Students, parents and staff who are sick must stay home until symptoms clear.
-Please call the school if you child will be absent.
+Please call the school if your child will be absent.

 DOGS ON SCHOOL GROUNDS